 TA: If you could only give a traveler one piece of advice, what would it be?

-Alicja: Research the places you want to travel to - everything from best time to travel, the places that are "female friendly", the local customs.
+Alicja: Research the places you want to travel to -- everything from best time to travel, the places that are "female friendly", and the local customs.
 Also check with the Government of Canada website for travelling information - Travel.gc.ca

 TA: What are the top 3 websites you use for research/inspiration when planning a trip?